voi-api/voi-api.github.io/maas-light.md

 }
 ```

-`free_bike_status.json` describes the available vehicles in real-time.
+`free_bike_status` describes the available vehicles in real-time.
 This endpoint comes with the option to extend the response outside the current GBFS standard.

 It returns an array of vehicles and their current status per the specification found [here](https://github.com/NABSA/gbfs/blob/master/gbfs.md#free_bike_statusjson).